LoyolaChicagoBooks/introcs-csharp/rst/classes-and-structs.rst

-There are some more complicated situations where there are further distinctions between classes and structs, but we shall not concern ourselves with those fine advanced points in these notes.
+There are some more complicated situations where there are further distinctions between classes and structs, but we shall not concern ourselves with those fine advanced points in this book.